 A haunted city whose history is saturated with terrifying tales, nothing screams Halloween fun better than a break in the capital city.
 The UK’s most haunted building – The Tower of London – is reported to house dozens of royal ghosts, including Thomas Becket, Edward V and Anne Boleyn to name a few, while the London Dungeons is also a great attraction where you can explore London’s eerie past.

 You could also head to the West End to see the wonderful Wicked The Musical before heading to one of London’s most haunted pubs – The Black Cap in Camden – to have a drink with the resident spirits.

 Settled within an extremely historic city, Warwick Castle is home to many ghostly legends and is a great place to get your scares this Halloween.
 The castle was built in 1068 and holds many a tale of battle, witchcraft and execution, offering a bone-chilling backdrop for a spooky short break.
 With many child-friendly activities taking place in the day at the Haunted Castle event, such as a Horrible Histories Maze, Fire Jousting and scary storytelling, it’s a great choice for families; but if you’re tempted by terror, head to the Castle Dungeon after 9pm to uncover the castle’s deepest and darkest history.

 6) Chester, England

 Also awash with a 200 years of hair-raising history, Chester is a quaint city whose walls hold a treasure trove of supernatural stories.
-Stroll through Chester’s streets of timbered medieval buildings, see the original Roman City Walls and take a trip to the iconic Chester Zoo, which is hosting The Enchantment of Chester Zoo event for Halloween 2017, complete with animals, acrobats and musicians.
+Stroll through Chester’s streets of timbered medieval buildings, see the original Roman City Walls and take a trip to the iconic Chester Zoo, which is home to some of the most interesting, but creepy creatures to ever walk this earth…

 If you fancy taking a trip back in time, there are also many ghost tours which explore this city’s murky past.